 But knowing how many calories you burn on each run won’t do you much good if you don’t also know how many calories you need per day to lose weight.

-THE FIX: Use an app like MyFitnessPal to determine your daily caloric needs and your basal metabolic rate (BMR) — how many calories you burn at rest.
+Use an app like MyFitnessPal to determine your daily caloric needs and your basal metabolic rate (BMR) — how many calories you burn at rest.
 Generally, you want to aim for no more than 500 calories under your BMR for a new daily total that encourages healthy fat-loss.
 This way, you can be smarter about manipulating your exercise and/or diet to meet that total.

 Just be careful not to drop your caloric intake too low or run miles on top of miles — all for the sake of weight-loss.
 If you find your daily calorie allotment is leaving you feeling sluggish, moody or sleep-deprived, give yourself some more calories.